I always knew reading to my kids was important, but this has opened my eyes to how important and how much.

 Royalties For Regions

 Royalties for Regions is an historic agreement that underlines the State Government’s long-term focus on regional development throughout Western Australia.
-Through Royalties for Regions, the equivalent of 25 per cent of the State’s mining and onshore petroleum royalties will be returned to the State’s regional areas each year as an additional investment in projects, infrastructure and community services.
+Through Royalties for Regions, the equivalent of 25% of the State’s mining and onshore petroleum royalties will be returned to the State’s regional areas each year as an additional investment in projects, infrastructure and community services.

 Global mining company Rio Tinto established the WA Future Fund to identify and support initiatives that contribute to the long-term sustainability of Western Australia.
 From early literacy programs to apprenticeships, Rio Tinto believes opportunities for quality education and training will have a profound impact on an individual and their community.
 Rio Tinto is particularly proud of its Indigenous education and training programs, and its ongoing focus on improving early literacy standards.